jebberjeb/reframe-fsm/doc/HOWTO-blog.md

-Building up our State Transition Diagram incrementally helps us to vet requirements up front (you can probably spot some ambiguities in them), as well as raise UX questions early.
+Building up our State Transition Diagram incrementally helps us to vet requirements up front (you can probably spot some ambiguities in them), as well as raise UX desgin questions early.
 More importantly, we're able to construct a fairly complete model of our UI before any real coding happens.

 ```
 State            | Error Message        | Login Button